 - Program II: Algebraic Topology

-Applying to summer programs is similar to applying to colleges.
-You should apply for reach, target, and safety programs.
+Overall, applying to summer programs is similar to applying to colleges.
+Likewise, you should apply for reach, target, and safety programs.
 Keep in mind that these are reach programs for every student, so you should also apply for some target or safety summer programs to hedge your bets.
-The worst case scenario is applying for all reach programs and getting rejected from them all.
+Of course, the worst case scenario is applying for all reach programs and getting rejected from them all.

-Many of our students have been successfully admitted to most of these summer programs and others.
-For more information on how to get help applying for these programs click here:
+In fact, many of our students have been successfully admitted to most of these top STEM summer programs and others.
+For more information on how to get help applying for these programs, book a consultation!